Girl, 6, diagnosed with cancer just months after being told she had 'chest infection'

-Six year old girl initially suspected of having chest infection now needs life-saving operation following cancer diagnosis
+Six year old Thornton Cleveleys girl initially suspected of having chest infection now needs life-saving operation following cancer diagnosis

 A family from Thornton Cleveleys are in desperate need of raising £200,000 for life saving treatment for their six-year-old daughter who has been diagnosed with cancer.